 Student is asked to write own account.
 Teacher reassures victim that nobody deserves to be bullied and works with them to plan for a solution to the problem.

-Teacher assures victim of continued support and continued security - through the limited hours of the Guidance Counsellor, HSCL coordinator, year head.
+Teacher assures victim of continued support and continued security - through the limited hours of the Guidance Counsellor, HSCL coordinator, year head and possible outside agency.

 Teacher explains to the victim that the incident will be fully investigated with help from others present at the incident, i.e. witnesses.
 Other people may have to be informed, i.e. Principal, parents, year heads.